ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/root-data-entity.md

 ### Purpose of Metadata Document

-To ensure a base-line interoperability between RO-Crates, and for an RO-Crate to be considered a _Valid RO-Crate Dataset_, a minimum set of metadata is required for the _Root Data Entity_.
+To ensure a base-line interoperability between RO-Crates a minimum set of metadata is required for the _Root Data Entity_.
 As [stated earlier](structure#self-describing-and-self-contained-local-ro-crate-packages) the _RO-Crate Metadata Document_ is not an exhaustive manifest or inventory, that is, it does not necessarily list or